 Mary Mitchell-Ingoldsby. “‘twas Tír na nÓg itself’: The Muckross Music Collection: Fieldwork in North Kerry 1980-1990,” Folk Life: Journal of Ethnological Studies 54/2 (2016): 132-161. further information

 Paul O’Donnell.
 2017.
 Thin Lines, featuring Paul O’Donnell (piano, composer) with Niwel Tsumbu (guitar, percussion), Matthias Schriefl (trumpet), Nick Roth (sax), Thomas Gall (drums), Peter Erdei (bass).
 Cork: [CD] PD003. further information

 J. Griffith Rollefson.
-Flip the Script: European Hip Hop and the Politics of Postcoloniality.
-Chicago: University of Chicago Press, 2017. further information
+Critical Excess: Watch the Throne and the New Gilded Age.
+Ann Arbor: University of Michigan Press, 2021. further information

 Jeffrey Weeter.
 “Interlude for Prepared Piano”.
 Performed by Amy Williams on 4 November 2018 (Constellation, Chicago), 23 February 2019 (New Music festival, California State University Fullerton), and 21 March 2019 (Bowerbird, Philadelphia). further information

 Jonathan Stock, email@example.com